ChrisGloom1/newcompany/README.md

 # Getting Started with the project

-The project is created using the following tech:
+The project usies the following tech/techniques:

 - React.js
 - Typescript
 - Bootstrap
 - Axios

-This project uses the following techniques:
+- FontAwesome

+- Regex
 - Interfaces
 - Routes
 - useState
 - useEffect
 - useContext
+- useRef
 - localStorage
 - Search for items
 - Sort items
 - Http requests (with Axios)

+There are clearifying and explanatory comments in the project.

 ### Script to run the project